033 – Transformative leisure and play: Bringing forth our reason for being

 Suzy’s definition of leisure

-Suzy shares that in a recreational professionals’ world, the terms recreation, leisure, and play all differ from each other.
-She explains that leisure can be three different things:
+In a recreational professionals’ world, the terms recreation, leisure, and play all differ from each other.
+Leisure can be three different things:

-She believes that the core piece of leisure is that there’s “falling in love.”
-When people are in love and engaged with what they do, they don’t have to force themselves; they don’t have to put much effort in what they do because they are enjoying the moment.
+Suzy believes that the core piece of leisure is that there’s “falling in love.”
+When people are in love and engaged with what they do, they don’t have to force themselves — they don’t have to put much effort in what they do because they are enjoying the moment.

 Start by saying what's good about now.
 And with what's good about now start orienting us to what it is in this experience that we could begin to feel happy and feel good about.
 That starts orienting the mind toward the good.
 And then as you enter into the good, you can start to fall in love.
 And when we fall in love, we enter into a state of mind where there is no effort in.
 Then we're at leisure. - Dr. Suzy Ross